Live Video Delay

 How To Use It

-- Launch the application and choose your camera and sound hardware with the Video Settings and Audio Settings windows. (see the camera compatibility page for supported cameras and video input devices.)
+- Launch the application and choose your video input and sound hardware with the Video Settings and Audio Settings windows.
+You can choose a camera (see the camera compatibility page) or a Syphon source from another application.
+The resolution of your input can be adjusted to balance quality and delay time.

 - Set your Buffer Length (measured in frames) to the longest duration you think you will need.
 You will choose your exact delay time later, but the buffer collects frames in the background and it sets the limit for how long your delays can be.
 While the buffer fills with new frames, your video window may be black.
 Be patient and wait for your frames to arrive.
-The total system RAM usage is displayed so you can choose a buffer length that is small enough to fit into available memory.
-As you approach 100% RAM usage, OS X will start “paging” to the hard-drive which will slow down Live Video Delay and all your other apps.
+The buffer uses the VRAM in your GPU.
+I can’t measure how much is free, so you’ll need to experiment with maximum delay times.
+If you go too far, crashes may result!

-* In some cases the RAM meter won’t be accurate.
-Use the Mac OS “Activity Monitor” application to see more accurate numbers. - Choose your Frames of Video Delay to alter the delay length.
+- Set the Video Delay to alter the delay length.
 (A calculator shows you the approximate delay-time in seconds, based on the current frame-rate.)

-- Press the “F” key on your keyboard to activate full-screen mode and fill your eyes with recent history.
-Enjoy your time machine!
+- Press the “Esc” key on your keyboard to activate full-screen mode and enjoy your time machine!

-- The floating preview window can be set to Full, Half and Quarter resolutions (useful for HD inputs) and you can de-interlace the video signal to eliminate horizontal motion artifacts in non-progressive sources.
+- The floating preview window can be set to Full, Half and Quarter resolutions and you can mirror the image for situations where the camera is facing you.

 - All important settings are saved in an XML preferences file when the app closes.